wicorn29/ExtPrint3r/README.md

 ## How to add custom extensions to ExtPrint3r
 > [!WARNING]
-> If this guide fails for you, do not make an issue on it, this isn't for everyone.
+> If this guide fails for you do not make an issue on it, this is only for advanced users.

 ### Step 1.<br>
 First, you must find the extension's ID.
 To do this go to `chrome://extensions` and click on the extension of choice.
 Then look for the ID and copy it.<br>